PlanktoScope/PlanktoScope/documentation/docs/community/trainings.md

 7. **Provide an overview**: Provide details about the project, including the general mode of operation, the working materials such as the kit, the documentation and the git repository.
 8. **Provide the Kits and Tools**: Provide the Kit and Tools to each participant with a kit and the necessary tools.
 9. **Follow the build instructions**: Depending on the format you have chosen, start implementing by following the [Manufacturing guide](../hardware/assembly_guide.md) or [Assembly guide](../hardware/manufacturing.md)
-10. **Follow the usage instructions**: Now that you have successfully assembled the PlanktoScope, you can proceed to the usage by following the [Getting started](../usage/getting_started.md) and [User interface](../usage/ui_guide.md) instructions.
+10. **Follow the operation instructions**: Now that you have successfully assembled the PlanktoScope, you can proceed to operation of the PlanktoScope by following the [Getting started](../operation/getting_started.md) and [User interface](../operation/ui_guide.md) instructions.
 11. **Final Test**: For a final test you can use for example pure cultures or a sample taken with a [PlanktonNet](../hardware/accessories.md#plankton-net) from a surrounding waters.

 ### Field trip